 Medical supplies & equipment

-Find suppliers, cost estimates, and availability information for medically necessary durable medical equipment (DME) covered by Medicare.
+Find suppliers, cost estimates, and availability information for medically necessary durable medical equipment (DME) that Medicare covers.